HayTran94/nab-icommerce-assessment/README.md

 2. CQRS (Command Query Responsibility Segregation):
 In the Product domain, I divided it into 2 services.
 One for reading purpose (product-query-service) and another one for writing purpose (product-command-service).
 In practice, any ecommerce platform will have many products.
 Beside that, reading and writing data ratio are difference.
-If you combine reading and writing data in a service, it can be affected by each other.
+If we combine reading and writing data in a service, it can be affected by each other.
-By divived it in to 2 services, you can scale independently way, for example 1 instance for writing service and 3 instances for reading service if reading ratio is larger than writing ratio.
+By divide it into 2 parts, we can choose technologies for each part to achieve the best performance and scale independently way, for example 1 instance for writing service and 3 instances for reading service if reading ratio is larger than writing ratio.

-DRY
+3. DRY (Don't Repeat Yourself):
-SOLID
-KISS
+There are 2 common modules: common-shared and protobuf-shared.
+They are provide boilerplate code and can be shared for all other micro-services to avoid repeating code.

+4. YAGNI (You aren't gonna need it):
+In the project, I only implemented functionalities for currenty requirements.
+I do not add more methods, or class for furture purposes, but the system is designed with flexible expansion capacity.

-Law of Demeter
+5. Law of Demeter:
-YAGNI
+To avoid services uncontrollably interdependent and risk leading to cyclic dependencies, I have applied the following rules:
+* There are 2 layers: low level services (core services) and high level services (api-gateway, background workers)
+* All services in the same layer must not be able communicate directly with each other.
+They only serve apis for higher level services.
+* High level services can communicate with low level services.
+* If low level services need some data from another service, it should claim the missing data from higher level services.

+See the above Architecture Design for more details.

+6. SOLID:
+I also applied SOLID pricipal in the project.
+* Each class is designed according to the Single Responsibility Principle.
+* All implementation class of an interface do not alter the correctness of the program by follow the Liskov Substitution Principle.
+* Interfaces are broken down and provide a certain amount of work, avoid a large interface by follow Interface Segregation Principle.
+* High level modules and low level modules must depend on abstractions, not on concretions by follow Dependency Inversion Principle.
+Using DI supported by Spring Framework to doing this.